In Your Community » Pierce County » Construction Projects »

 Pierce County 230 kV transmission line and Alderton substation expansion

-- PSE has identified properties on which easements are needed and has begun contacting private landowners to begin negotiations.
+- PSE has identified properties on which easements are needed and been in contact with private landowners to discuss negotiations.

 - We expect to begin construction on the 230 kV transmission line and Alderton 230 kV substation expansion in 2015 and complete the work in 2016.

 - Click here to view a close-up map of the preferred route for the transmission line.